A copy of this memo was first published here by the CFA Institute. June 2021.

 When Luca Pacioli codified double-entry accounting in 1494, publicly traded stocks did not exist.

 That’s probably why early accounting standards weren’t built to update the balance sheet based on fair market value.
 Why pay attention to quotes in the stock market when there was no stock market to pay attention to?

 To this day, GAAP accounting only tracks equity book value at historical cost — contributed capital plus retained earnings after taxes and dividends.
 If the stock market prices that equity higher or lower than book value, this new valuation is not incorporated into the company’s accounting.

 The problem is that companies continue to transact in their own equity after going public.
 In fact, making it easier to transact in their own equity is the entire point of going public.
 A public company should have less difficulty selling equity to outside investors, granting equity compensation to employees, and buying back equity from the market.
 How can investors track these transactions if they aren’t fully reported?

 The way to fix this is to add a GAAP line item for the market value of equity.

-To sidestep the debate between historical cost and fair value measures, we could add new mark-to-market line items to the balance sheet.
-We could also report mark-to-market changes separately from operating income.
+To sidestep the debate between historical cost and fair value measures, we could also report mark-to-market changes separately from operating income.
 This approach would avoid jitters in the income statement and answer Buffett’s related criticism of ASC 321.

 Investors are already doing this indirectly.
 Popular metrics like enterprise value and the Q ratio effectively mark equity to stock market value.
 Directly tracking the fair market value of equity would make clear which companies are savvy dealers in their own equity and which are masking their underperformance with dilution.